-If ill, the student should inform her/his course faculty.
-The student must report health care provider care and prescription medications that affect the ability to perform to the appropriate Program Director for clearance to participate in coursework; including lab and clinical experiences.
+If ill, injured, or underwent surgery, the student should inform her/his course faculty.
+The student must provide a report from their health care provider documenting any restrictions and/or any prescription medications.
+The appropriate Program Director will provide clearance to participate in coursework; including lab and clinical experiences.
 Students must also report any contagious diseases, or suspicion of such.
-Specific follow up will be conducted where there are exposure concerns.

 Any student injured in class should report the injury to her/his faculty member.
 Basic first aid will be provided by the College.
-If further medical care is warranted, the student will be referred to her/his health care provider or Emergency Department.
+If further medical care is warranted, the student will be referred to her/his health care provider or taken to the Emergency Department.
 The cost for care will be billed to her/his health insurance.

 Students injured when performing clinical duties will follow appropriate policy and procedures as designated by the clinical agency.
-The student will also report the injury to course faculty and complete the Bellin College incident report form.
+The student will also report the injury to clinical faculty and complete the Bellin College incident report form.
 Any significant exposure must be reported immediately to the faculty member, EHS or the SWAT/Supervisor when the EHS is closed.
 If the injury occurs at Bellin Hospital, the student reports to EHS, or in their absence, reports to the SWAT/Supervisor.

-All students must have current emergency contact information on the back of the student ID along with current information in the Student Services - One Stop Shop Office.
+All students must have current emergency contact information on the back of the student ID along with current contact information in the Student Services One Stop Shop Office.